WPMedia/engine-theme-sdk/README.md

 If you don't go to the page automatically on successful compilation, go to [http://localhost:6006/](http://localhost:6006/).

+### Image development

+Please note that the best way to debug images is to copy-paste from production environment with thumbor into the test parameters.
+See the stories folder images for more details.
 ## Contribute
 If you need to update an existing Engine SDK component, contact the Pagebuilder team.
 If you want to create a new component follow these instructions:
 1. Pull the latest `canary` branch